tja2000/GettingCleaningData/README.md

 Where:

-Activity  : one of the following values {walking,walking_upstairs,walking_downstairs,sitting,standing, laying}
+Activity  : one of the following values {walking,walking_upstairs,walking_downstairs,sitting,standing,laying}

 Subject   : a number from 1 to 30